-According to session stylist Anthony Turner, the possibilities are endless when it comes to styling, "You can really do as little or as much as you need," he says.
-"Take into consideration that leaving salt spray to dry naturally might make your hair feel a little more rigid, using a hairdryer and your hands to create movement breaks the product down in your hair meaning that you will have a great sexy texture without the stiffness."
+According to session stylist Anthony Turner, the possibilities are endless when it comes to styling, "You can do as little or as much as you need," he says.
+"Take into consideration that leaving salt spray to dry naturally might make your hair feel a little more rigid; using a hairdryer and your hands to create movement breaks the product down in your hair, meaning that you will have a great, sexy texture without the stiffness."

 Be careful about what you wear if you made an extra salty mixture, Outen warns.
-"I would caution against this if you planning on wearing a dark color outfit as the shedding is endless and you may end looking dusty."
+"I would caution against this if you are planning on wearing a dark color outfit as the shedding is endless, and you may end up looking dusty."

 Does This Spray Work for Every Hair Type?